MushKh/PiHole-kids-internet-time-limiter/Readme.txt

 4. In InternetLimiter.py  script you need to add Pi-Hole IP address and an IP address on which you want activity/time to be monitored and calculated.
 Find below rows in script file and replace x.x with your kid local IP address and yy with Pi-Hole local IP. ip_address = '192.168.x.x'
     pi_hole_ip = '192.168.y.y'

 5. In Pi-Hole open  /etc/pihole/setupVars.conf (WEBPASSWORD) and get the token from (WEBPASSWORD) filed then copy/replace it to auth_token = xxx line in InternetLimiter.py file.
 This will allow script to make changes in your Pi-Hole.

 6. Create /var/www/html/myserver folder in Pi-Hole and copy InternetLimiter.py to it.
+	Then enter command below in putty to set InternetLimiter.py with executable priveledges. sudo chmod +x InternetLimiter.py

 7. Configring Pi-Hole
 	A) Using Pi-Hole web interface open Groups page and create "Kids_Group" in it.